 3. Balance Sheet For Small Business

-The balance sheet is a fundamental financial documents for small businesses, providing a snapshot of the company’s financial health at a specific time.
+The balance sheet is a fundamental financial document for small businesses, providing a snapshot of the company’s financial health at a specific time.
 It consists of two main sections: assets and liabilities, with the difference between them representing equity.
-Here’s why the balance sheet is a valuable tool for small businesses:

 Financial Documents Of A Company Snapshot